Playgrounds and Helmets Don't Mix!

 Children should always wear helmets while riding their bikes.
 But when a child gets off the bike, take off the helmet.
 There is a "hidden hazard" of strangulation if a child wears a helmet while playing on playground equipment.

 Although obviously all parties concerned do not want to overreact to a rare accident, it became evident by 1999 that action was required before more deaths resulted.
 The ASTM F8.53 Headgear standards subcommittee discussed this item in its Seattle meeting on May 20, 1999.
-An option for the short term was adding a requirement for a warning label to the ASTM Infant Toddler Helmet standard, and perhaps its adult bicycle helmet standard as well.
+An option for the short term was adding a requirement for a warning label to the ASTM F1898 Infant-Toddler Helmet standard, and perhaps its adult bicycle helmet standard as well.
 It may also be possible to improve the shape of youth helmets to avoid snagging.
 But the Subcommittee members felt that weakening the current buckles to prevent a very small number of strangulation incidents would put a huge number of infant and child riders in jeopardy of losing their helmet in a crash and hitting the pavement unprotected.
 The tradeoff is clearly not worthwhile, since many more deaths and injuries could result from the weaker buckle.
-The EC developed a European standard for a weaker buckle with a green color code, but it was not accepted by consumers and is no longer in production.

 Parents should make sure their children remove their helmets before climbing trees or playing on playground equipment.
 They should also remove hood and neck drawstrings from children's clothing and outerwear and don't let kids wear necklaces, purses or scarves on the playground.
 Parents should also check their playground equipment against the ASTM standard to determine if there are hazardous configurations, particularly on older equipment or anything locally made.
 And the injury prevention community seems unanimous in recommending parental supervision of very young children whenever they are using a playground.